England Football Online

 Manager Bobby Brown played for Scotland against England in April 1952.

-The Celtic FC's Jimmy Johnstone injured his right thigh in his club's European Cup match against Dulka Prague on Wednesday, 12 April, a day later, he withdrew, and replaced with Wallace.
+The Celtic FC's Jimmy Johnstone injured his right thigh in his club's European Cup match against Dukla Prague on Wednesday, 12 April.
+A day later, he withdrew, and was replaced with Wallace.

 4-3-3 Simpson -